coolOrangeLabs/sample-workflows/AUTOMATE/Time-Triggered Reporting/README.md

 This sample workflow uses coolOrange **powerJobs** to automatically query files from Vault, based on an existing "Saved Search".
 It uses the search result to render a Vault Report to a PDF file.
 Finally, the generated PDF file gets checked-in to Vault and exported to a network share.

 ## Prerequisites
-[powerJobs](https://www.coolorange.com/powerjobs) must be installed on the Vault Job Processor machine(s)
+[powerJobs](https://www.coolorange.com/powerjobs) version 22.0.19 or later must be installed on the Vault Job Processor machine(s)

 ## Installation
-Download all files from the current subdirectory of this repository to *C:\ProgramData\coolOrange
+Download all files from the current subdirectory of this repository to *C:\ProgramData\coolOrange*

 ## Job Settings

 ### ReportFileLocation
 Full Path of the RDLC report template file.
 This file needs to accessible by powerJobs on the Vault Job Processor machine
-Defaults to: C:\Program Files\Autodesk\Vault Client 2022\Explorer\Report Templates\File Transmittal.rdlc
+Defaults to: *C:\Program Files\Autodesk\Vault Client 2022\Explorer\Report Templates\File Transmittal.rdlc*

 ### SavedSearchName
 Name of the Saved Search.
 This Saved Search needs to available on the Vault Job Processor machine with the exact same server name and Vault name

 ### PdfFileName
 Name of the Report exported to PDF
-E.g.: AllCheckedOutFiles.pdf
+E.g.: *AllCheckedOutFiles.pdf*

 ### PdfVaultFolder
 Specify a Vault folder in which the PDF should be stored (e.g. \$/Designs/PDF), or leave the setting empty to not store the report in Vault
-Defaults to: \$/Designs/Reports
+Defaults to: *\$/Designs/Reports*

 ### PdfNetworkFolder
 Specify a network share into which the PDF should be copied (e.g. \\\\SERVERNAME\Share\Public\Reports\), or leave the setting empty to not copy the report to a shared folder